chvostek/shelltools/README.md

 	and where daterange is blank for the current day, 0 for yesterday, 1 for the day before, etc. Assuming you're rotating logfiles daily.

+**grab** fetches files from a remote server, perhaps safely.

+	grab -h
+	grab [-div] [user@]host:file ...

+	For each file that grab copies, the target location is tested for permission and available space.
+If tests for any files fail, then no files are copied and temporary files are removed.